sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11-logic.md

 Now signaling pin 17 will turn on the LED.

 ### Update Logic to Send Command
-Update the existing **dht11-logic.groovy** with the following content which will both create an alert and issue a *flashLed* command if the humidity level exceeds the threshold.
+Update the existing **dht11-logic.groovy** script with the following content which will both create an alert and issue a *flashLed* command if the humidity level exceeds the threshold.

 {% highlight groovy %}